 - Make research of the rational needs and concerns of your customers.

-- Connect with your customer base and differentiate you in the market.
+- Think about your customer base and try to differentiate yourself in the market.

 - Make everything from the logo to tagline, voice, message, and personality reflect your mission.